ortus-docs/contentbox-docs/getting_started/index.md

 > **Important** : Please make sure you delete the `contentbox-installer` and `contentbox-dsncreator` modules after installation.
 The administrator will warn you about it and you can even delete those modules from the admin dashboard.

 Welcome to ContentBox!
-ContentBox is a professional open source software.
-For support or custom development, please feel free to contact us.

 2.0 The ContentBox Dashboard
 Before diving into ContentBox, we recommend you to take a few minutes to get to know your Dashboard.